JaanP1/chatroom/README.md

 This is a chatroom built with NodeJS.
-Feautures nicknames, private messaging, "user is typing" notifcations.
+Features include nicknames, private messaging, "user is typing" notifications and a list of online users.